-You are trading on margin, which means that part of your position is given for you to trade, from us, so long as you have a collateral.
-Here, we shall list some potential risks involved with Margin trading, as well as some steps to mitigate them.
+When trading on margin, part of your position is given for you to trade, so long as you have collateral.
+Here, have listed some potential risks involved with Margin trading, as well as some steps to mitigate them.

 Trading on Margin

-As stated before, margin let's you open a position that is more than your collateral.
-Up to 3 times worth.
-So if you allocate 1000 EUR, you can open a position worth 3000 EUR.
+As stated before, margin lets you open positions that are up to 5 times more than your collateral value.
+If you allocate 1,000 EUR as collateral, you can open a position worth 5,000 EUR.

-This means that your gains and losses move 3 times faster, and due to volatility of crypto related trades the positions could shift in a second.
-This puts more stress on the trader to keep aware of his positions and the settings they have.
+Your gains and losses will move 5 times faster, and due to the volatility of crypto, the positions could move quickly in a short timeframe.
+This puts more stress on the trader to remain aware of their positions, open orders, and the free margin they have.

-If big sums are involved, you have to be ready to dedicate your time to properly analyze what your plan is and how to manage the positions, to ensure security and risk minimization.
+If big sums are involved, you have to be ready to dedicate your time to properly analysing what your plan is and how to manage positions, to ensure security and risks are minimized.

-If your active positions are in a net loss situation that results in your available margin dropping to 50% of your used margin (this corresponds to a free margin of -100%), this will automatically close all your positions.
-This is called a stop-out and is why proper care and thought should be put into every margin position on the platform.
+If your active positions are in a net loss which results in your available margin dropping to -70% of your collateral value (this corresponds to a free margin of -100%), this will automatically close all your positions.
+This is called a stop-out or liquidation, this is why proper care and thought should be put into every margin position on the platform.

-Having a plan, this is just forward thinking measures on what positions to invest in and when:
+Having a plan means forward-thinking measures on what positions to invest in and when to:

-- Never trade what you are not willing to loose.
+Never trade what you are not willing to lose,

 These are just a few small tips that can potentially save your positions and your trades in general.